 While there are no audio production programs in Arlington, relevant training can be found at three area schools that offer programs in digital media arts, recording technology or video technology.
 More details about the programs can be found in the school summaries below.
 See the accompanying table for information about campus settings, enrollment and tuition, among other factors.

 - Students at the Southwestern Assemblies of God University can pursue audio production training through the bachelor's program in digital media arts.
-This school is nearly 36 miles from Arlington.
+This school is 27 miles from Arlington.

 Comparison of Schools

 Use this table to compare vital school statistics at the private university and two public colleges featured in this article.
 Note that while both the colleges have open admissions, the Southwestern Assemblies of God University is highly selective.

 |North Lake College||Cedar Valley College||Southwestern Assemblies of God University|